milankarman/FastStronghold/README.md

 Make sure that you have FastStronghold open before you start your speedrun.
 Now as soon as you enter the nether hit F3+C. FastStronghold will remember that location as your portal location and it will be shown on the FastStronghold display.
 Now any time you press F3+C while still in the nether FastStronghold will calculate and display in what direction your portal is, how far you are from it and what the coordinate difference between you and your portal is.

 ### Suggested Nether Travel

 FastStronghold will display a suggested nether travel location once you throw your first eye of ender in the overworld.
 If you have the resources to do nether travel head back into the nether and head to the coordinates that are displayed.
 Build another portal and enter the overworld there.
 If everything went right you should be close to the stronghold.
 Continue triangulating from there.

+### Blind Nether Travel

+FastStronghold will display a suggested blind nether travel location once you press F3+C while in the nether (after already having set your portal location).
+This will then show you what the closest nether travel location is to teleport to your nearest stronghold ring.

 ### Video Tutorial